 How to Make Pumpkin Spice Donuts

 - Get out your donut pan.
 To make these donuts you’ll need two 6-count donut pans like these.
 Spray them really good with nonstick spray so that your donuts will pop right out!
-Then, using a pastry bag or ziplock bag, spoon the batter into the bag and snip off the corner.
+Then, using a pastry bag or ziplock bag, spoon the donut batter into the bag and snip off the corner.
 Pipe the batter into each donut well until they are all filled (this recipe makes exactly 12 donuts).

 - Bake the donuts!
 Pop the donuts into the oven at 350 degrees F for about 12 to 13 minutes, until golden and a toothpick inserted comes out clean.
 You want to be careful about over-baking them because donuts actually bake really quickly!
-Transfer the donuts to a wire rack so they can cool.
+Transfer the donuts to a wire cooling rack so they can cool.

 Pro tip: As I said before, make sure to lightly brush the coconut oil onto the donuts as too much can cause the sugar to dissolve rather than stick to the donut.